ItsAJ517/coding-journey/python/README.md

 This folder contains my milestones in Python development.

-Most files can be run by downloading the file and running it in the command line:
+Most files can be run by downloading the file and running it in the command line (make sure Python is installed):

     python filename.py